kyllo34/lab-06-back-end/README.md

 **1/17/2020 8:23** Linked Heroku to database
-**1/17/2020 10:57** Server now retrieves movie data from api and sends it to front end **1/17/2020 14:47** Server now retrieves business data from api and sends it to front end **1/19/2020 15:30** Can now stash and retrieve data from local database
+**1/17/2020 10:57** Server now retrieves movie data from api and sends it to front end **1/17/2020 14:47** Server now retrieves business data from api and sends it to front end **1/19/2020 15:30** Can now stash and retrieve data from local database for weather forecasts